 At Restore, we are working to bring forward and serve a population that is very difficult to identify.
 Trafficking is often explained as the "exploitation of vulnerabilities.”
 For the women we serve, poverty, immigration status, debt, children, and language are the top vulnerabilities that traffickers exploit to keep women trapped.

 Your investment ensures that more survivors of trafficking are met with the help and support they need for safety and survival.
-Can we count on you to help reach more women in 2018?

 Just last year, Liu was working in a different nail salon when she met Chen, a trafficking survivor and former client of Restore.
 Liu had never told anyone that she was enslaved in her first month in the city, but for the first time she felt like someone understood what happened to her and that help was available.